Introduction — Elder Law & Elder Care FAQs

 When should I contact an elder care attorney?

-You should consider speaking with an elder care attorney when planning for long-term care, protecting assets, managing incapacity, applying for Medicaid, or addressing legal issues involving aging parents or loved ones.
+You should consider speaking with an elder care attorney when planning for long-term care, protecting assets, managing incapacity, applying for Medicaid, or addressing legal issues for yourself and/or aging parents or loved ones.

 How can an elder law attorney help my family?